 I was born in Lapeer, Michigan, on 7 April 1957.
 I'm a 1975 graduate of Vassar High School in Vassar, Michigan.
 I have a bachelor's degree in political science from the University of Michigan-Flint (1979), a master's degree in history from Wayne State University (1983), a law degree from Wayne State University (1983), a master's degree in philosophy from the University of Arizona (1985), and a doctoral degree in philosophy from the University of Arizona (1989).
 I was admitted to the State Bar of Michigan in 1984 and to the State Bar of Arizona in 1985.
 I practiced law in Tucson during graduate school—not because I had any intention of making it a career, but because it paid the bills.
-I am now a tenured Associate Professor of Philosophy at the University of Texas at Arlington, where I teach courses in Logic, Ethics, Philosophy of Religion, Philosophy of Law, and Social and Political Philosophy.
-The views expressed in this blog are not necessarily shared by others at my university.
-I speak only for myself.
+I am now a tenured Associate Professor of Philosophy at the University of Texas at Arlington, where I teach courses in Logic, Ethics, Philosophy of Religion, Biomedical Ethics, Philosophy of Law, and Social and Political Philosophy.
+The views expressed in this blog are not necessarily shared by others at my university (which is a fancy way of saying that I speak only for myself).

 You may contact me at the following e-mail address: kbj1 (at) charter.net.